-Dependent on the make of backpack sprayer/wand it may be necessary to extend the length of the wand to reduce the risk of ant stings during treatment.
+Depending on the make of backpack sprayer/wand it may be necessary to extend the length of the wand to reduce the risk of ant stings during treatment.

 The toxicants used are typically either a synthetic pyrethroid such as bifenthrin (e.g. Talstar), cypermethrin (e.g. Amdro Quick Kill) or an alternative neurotoxin such as a fipronil based product.
-As product toxicant concentrations vary, it is essential that the manufacturer's recommendations for safe handling, dilution and application rates are read and followed.

 Red imported fire ant mounds like the one above are injected with pesticides to kill off the entire next (© Alex Wild alexanderwild.com)